Clean technology: Nomenclature

 While the expanding industry has grown rapidly in recent years and attracted billions of dollars of capital, the clean technology space has not settled on an agreed-upon term.
-Cleantech, is used fairly widely, although variant spellings include clean-tech and clean tech.
+Cleantech is used fairly widely, although variant spellings include clean-tech and clean tech.
 In recent years, some clean technology companies have de-emphasized that aspect of their business to tap into broader trends, such as smart cities.

 Origins of the concept

 The idea of cleantech first emerged among a group of emerging technologies and industries, based on principles of biology, resource efficiency, and second-generation production concepts in basic industries.
-Examples include: energy efficiency, selective catalytic reduction, non-toxic materials, water purification, solar energy, wind energy, and new paradigms in energy conservation.
-Since the 1990s, interest in these technologies has increased with two trends: a decline in the relative cost of these technologies and a growing understanding of the link between industrial design used in the 19th century and early 20th century, such as fossil fuel power plants, the internal combustion engine, and chemical manufacturing, and an emerging understanding of human-caused impact on earth systems resulting from their use (see articles: ozone hole, acid rain, desertification, climate change, and global warming).
+Examples include energy efficiency, selective catalytic reduction, non-toxic materials, water purification, solar energy, wind energy, and new paradigms in energy conservation.
+Since the 1990s, interest in these technologies has increased with two trends.Once is a decline in the relative cost of these technologies and a growing understanding of the link between industrial design used in the 19th century and early 20th centuries—such as fossil fuel power plants, the internal combustion engine, and chemical manufacturing—and an emerging understanding of human-caused impact on earth systems resulting from their use (see articles: ozone hole, acid rain, desertification, climate change, and global warming).

 Investment worldwide

+During the last twenty years, regulatory schemes and international treaties have been the main factors that defined the investment environment of clean technologies.
+Investments in renewable sources as well as the technologies for energy efficiency are a determining factor in the investments made under the context of the Paris Agreement and the fight against climate change and air pollution.
+Among the financing sources of the public sector,the government has used financial incentives and regulations targeting the private sector.
+This collective approach has contributed to the growth of clean energy capacity.
+The investments in renewable electricity generation technologies in 2015 were over US$308 billion and in 2019 this figure rose to US$311 billion.

+Startups with new technology-based innovation are considered to be an attractive investment in a clean technology sector.
+Venture capital and crowdfunding platforms are crucial sources for developing ventures that lead to the introduction of new technologies.
+In the last decade, startups have contributed significantly to the increase in installed capacity for solar and wind power..
+These trendsetting firms design new technologies and devise strategies for the industry to excel and become more resilient in the face of threats.